15 Adventurous Things to Do in Chiapas, Mexico

 As I briefly touched upon before, Chiapas is home to a diverse range of breathtaking waterfalls, making visiting them one of the most popular activities to do in Chiapas.

-The three waterfalls of Agua Azul, Roberto Barrios, and Misol-Ha waterfalls are easily visited together since they are along the route toward Palenque.
-Most guided tours will combine a stopover at the first and last of the three on the route there, and at Roberto Barrios on the way back.
+The three waterfalls of Agua Azul, Roberto Barrios, and Misol-Ha are easily visited together since they are along the route toward Palenque.
+Most guided tours will combine a stopover at the first and last of the three on the route, and at Roberto Barrios on the way back.

-The falls are best visited during the dry winter months, namely from November-May when the water is crystal clear and glistening with a beautiful turquoise color.
+The falls are best visited during the dry winter months, namely from November to May, when the water is crystal clear and glistening with a beautiful turquoise color.

 13. Hike up to the Sacred Don Lauro Mountain